Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Good Standing – Students will be considered to be in good academic standing when their cumulative GPA is 2.000 or higher, and when they have successfully completed at least 50% of their cumulative credits attempted.

-- Students who demonstrate academic progress while on Academic Alert, as evidenced by achievement of a minimum 2.000 semester GPA, and successful completion of at least 50% of semester credits attempted will be allowed to continue even if their cumulative GPA has not reached the required 2.000 and/or they have not completed 50% of their attempted cumulative credits.
-Students will be assigned a standing of Academic Alert with Progress.
+- Students who demonstrate academic progress while on Academic Warning, as evidenced by achievement of a minimum 2.000 semester GPA, and successful completion of at least 50% of semester credits attempted will be allowed to continue even if their cumulative GPA has not reached the required 2.000 and/or they have not completed 50% of their attempted cumulative credits.
+Students will be assigned a standing of Academic Warning with Progress.

 - Academic Dismissal – Students who are subject to Academic Dismissal will be dismissed for a period of two (2) semesters, and any preceding summer term.
-Students who have compelling circumstances may appeal the enrollment restrictions by contacting the Associate Vice President of Student Success or their designee.
+Students who have compelling circumstances may appeal the enrollment restrictions by contacting the Associate Vice President of Student Financial and Support Services or their designee.
+Students are subject to Academic Dismissal when satisfactory progress is not made in the first semester upon their re-enrollment following Academic Suspension.

 - Re-admission Following Academic Suspension

-- Prior to re-enrollment, students who have been academically suspended must must meet with their assigned academic advisor within Student Affairs to develop an Academic Success Plan.
+- Prior to re-enrollment, students who have been academically suspended must meet with their assigned academic advisor within Student Experience to develop an Academic Success Plan.
 This plan will identify any academic requirements to be met which may include enrollment in developmental courses, appropriate academic support courses, registration options, or use of academic support services.

 - Re-admission Following Academic Dismissal